PanDAWMS/panda-docs/docs/source/architecture/server.rst

 .. figure:: images/server_sync.png

-The picture above shows the internal architecture of the PanDA Web application to process synchronous requests.
+The figure above shows the internal architecture of the PanDA Web application to process synchronous requests.
 The ``panda`` module is the entry point of the PanDA Web application running in the main process and implementing the WSGI protocol to receive requests through the WSGI daemon.